meneguetti/ecommerce-api/README.md

     - Sanctum

 - Installing
-    - 1) It requires docker, run the following multiple lines command: docker run --rm \
+    1) It requires docker, run the following multiple lines command: docker run --rm \
             -v $(pwd):/opt \
             -w /opt \
             laravelsail/php80-composer:latest \
             bash -c "composer require laravel/sail --dev"
-    - 2) In the project root folder cp .env.example .env
+    2) In the project root folder
+        cp .env.example .env
-    - 3) Execute
+    3) Execute
-        a) vendor/bin/sail up -d
+        1) vendor/bin/sail up -d
             *This process takes some time.
             *You may need to stop some services to avoid conflict with ports For instance: